Rush Lindbaugh behind the golden EIB microphone and the cutting edge of societal evolution.

 They were the ones that were forced to make loans to people that could never pay them back.

-Anyway, David Gregory on to the the uh Meet the Pressure he moderates.
+Anyway, David Gregory on the Meet the Press Show he moderates.

-Little Axelrod says, yeah, I think it matches up.
+Axelrod says, yeah, we're going to get Max's matches up.

 Gregory admitting it.

-We've got MSNBC and Rolling Stone journalists emailing with uh occupied DC protesters advising them on how to position their demands so that they look more reasonable and how to get coverage.
+We've got MSNBC and Rolling Stone journalists emailing with Occupy DC protesters, advising them on how to position their demands so that they look more reasonable and how to get coverage.

 The Treasury Inspector General for Tax Administration said that the IRS developed outreach plans to notify tanning salons that the 10% federal tax would be due on ultraviolet light services paid for as of July 1st, 2010.

-What this story is about is uh while the agency updated tax forms and tax return processing systems to prepare for the new levy, the IRS had difficulty determining the actual number and contacts for businesses required to collect the new tax from customers at the tanning outfits at companies, salons.
+What this story is about is while the agency updated tax forms and tax return processing systems to prepare for the new levy, the IRS had difficulty determining the actual number and contacts for businesses required to collect the new tax from customers at the tanning outfits, companies, salons.

-The IRS initially projected the tax would be due quarterly from roughly 25,000 standalone tanning salons, plus spas and health clubs and beauty parlors, but the inspector general report found actual tax returns filed for the first three quarters March 31st averaged just above 10,300.
+The IRS initially projected that tax would be due quarterly from roughly 25,000 standalone tanning salons plus spas and health clubs and beauty parlors, but the Inspector General report found actual tax returns filed for the first three quarters, March 31st, averaged just above 10,300.

 The bottom line here is tanning tax revenues have fallen short of estimates, which always happens because they never score this stuff dynamically.

-They just assume that everybody keep going, and everybody had just been over, pay pay the tax.
+They just assume that everybody keep going and everybody would just bend over, pay the tax.

-But I I found out, I found out over the weekend that one of my all-time, this is such an unkind cut.
+But I found out, I found out over the weekend that one of my all time, this is such an unkind cut.

 I found out that one of my all-time favorite comedians is not just a leftist.